EsmaNur07/sql-view-examples/README.md

-# sql-view-examples
+# SQL VİEW EXAMPLE
 View examples for SQL Server
+Run these commands on the AdventureWorks database